rladies/rladies-collaborations/README.md

+# IMPORTANT NOTE:
+This repository is a work-in-progress.

 # R-Ladies Gives Back

 R-Ladies around the world often make amazing contributions and collaborations, that directly impact the R community, but also organizations, ONGs, and other groups.